GS-001: Street Fighter II

-Available to order right now, our release of Street Fighter II The Definitive Soundtrack has been restored and remastered with great attention to detail, under supervision and with final approval from original composer Yoko Shimomura.
+Our release of Street Fighter II The Definitive Soundtrack has been restored and remastered with great attention to detail, under supervision and with final approval from original composer Yoko Shimomura.
 It’s the best the Street Fighter II arcade soundtrack has ever sounded.
 Listen for yourself in the comparisons below.

-CPS-1 and CPS-2.
-The definitive collection.
+CPS-1 and CPS-2: the definitive collection.

 Street Fighter II went through many iterations in the arcades.
 An important distinction for fans of the game’s soundtrack is the two different arcade boards, CPS-1 and CPS-2, each with their own distinct sound.
 The original Street Fighter II: The World Warrior ran on CPS-1, while Super Street Fighter II Turbo was built for the newer CPS-2.
 The previous CPS-1 themes were adapted for the new sound hardware, and new themes written and programmed for the game’s additional characters.
 There’s no need for a debate as to which version is definitive or superior, as we are embracing the unique sound of both soundtracks and presenting them together in one package for the first time.